Updated January 19, 2018.

 13. What can I give my accountant?

 Although straightforward to use, an HSA does require proper explanation and understanding before it is adopted by any particular small business.
-An HSA directly involve matters of taxation and ultimately some small business owners speak with their accountant for clarification.
+An HSA directly involves matters of taxation and ultimately some small business owners speak with their accountant for clarification.
 You can forward this article and guide to your accountant for review.

 14. Are Health Spending Accounts legal?
 Given they involve taxes, does it comply with Canada Revenue Agency?